-- 5.1.
-As noted above, the Fund's objective is to pay benefits as they fall due and this requires the build-up of sufficient reserves in advance.
-The Fund is currently assessed to have a deficit in terms of the reserves needed and so the investment strategy is focused on achieving returns in excess of gilts, without taking undue risk.
-Having a thorough understanding of the risks facing the Fund is crucial and these are covered later in this statement. - 5.2.
-The Committee is responsible for the Fund's asset allocation which is determined via a triennial strategy review as part of the valuation process, but is kept under constant review; noting that strategic changes are an evolutionary process. - 5.3.
-The triennial review looks at both qualitative and quantitative analysis, covering: - The required level of return that will mean the Fund can meet its future benefit obligations as they fall due. - The level of risk that the Fund can tolerate in absolute terms, and in relation to its funding level and deficit. - An analysis of the order of magnitude of the various risks facing the Fund is established in order that a priority order for mitigation can be determined. - The desire for diversification across asset class, region, sector, and type of security. - 5.4.
-In 2019, the Fund carried out an asset liability modelling exercise in conjunction with the 2019 actuarial valuation.
+As noted above, the Fund's objective is to pay benefits as they fall due, and this requires the build-up of sufficient reserves in advance.
+The Fund is currently assessed to have a slight surplus in terms of the reserves needed and so the asset strategy is focused on achieving returns in excess of gilts to maintain this position without taking undue risk.
+Having a thorough understanding of the risks facing the Fund is crucial and these are covered later in this statement.

+The Committee is responsible for the Fund's asset allocation which is determined via a triennial strategy review as part of the valuation process but is kept under constant review; noting that strategic changes are an evolutionary process.

+The triennial review looks at both qualitative and quantitative analysis, covering:

+- The required level of return that will mean the Fund can meet its future benefit obligations as they fall due. - The level of risk that the Fund can tolerate in absolute terms, and in relation to its funding level and deficit. - An analysis of the order of magnitude of the various risks facing the Fund is established in order that a priority order for mitigation can be determined. - The desire for diversification across asset class, region, sector, and type of security.

+In 2022/23, the Fund conducted an asset liability modelling exercise in conjunction with the 2022 actuarial valuation.
 The Fund's liability data from the valuation was used in the modelling, and the implications of adopting a range of contributions and investment strategies were assessed.
-The implications for the future evolution of the Fund were considered under a wide range of different scenarios. - 5.5.
-The Committee assessed the likelihood of achieving the Fund's long-term funding target which has been defined as achieving a fully funded position within the next 20 years.
-It also considered the level of downside risk associated with different strategies by identifying the low funding levels which might emerge in the event of adverse experience. - 5.6.
-Following this review it was agreed to make new strategic allocations to infrastructure and private debt (outlined in the Asset Classes section below).
-Product selection exercises were undertaken for each new asset class in November and December 2020.
-Allocations to infrastructure and private debt will be implemented throughout 2021 and beyond, funded from the Fund's previous allocations to UK equities and diversified growth. - 5.7.
-The Committee also undertook a detailed review of the Fund's equity allocation in November 2020 with a view to implementing a more balanced blend of regional, sector and style exposures, including introducing a new allocation to passive global equities.
-Changes to the Fund's equity allocation are expected to be implemented in 2021.
+The implications for the future evolution of the Fund were considered under a wide range of different scenarios.

+The Committee assessed the likelihood of achieving their long-term funding target - which has been defined as achieving a fully funded position within the next 20 years.
+They also considered the level of downside risk associated with different strategies by identifying the low funding levels which might emerge in the event of adverse experience.

+Following this review, it was agreed to increase the strategic allocations to Infrastructure and Private Debt from 5% to 10% each (outlined in the Asset Classes section).
+Product selection exercises were undertaken for each new asset class in 2023, and the new allocations to Infrastructure and Private Debt will be implemented in 2024 and funded from the Fund's allocation to Diversified Growth.

+The Committee also conducted a review of the Fund's UK equity allocation in May 2022 due to concerns regarding the incumbent manager's relatively poor performance and lack of team stability.
+Blackrock was appointed as Liontrust's (formerly Majedie) replacement, and the mandate was effectively transitioned in 2023.

+In 2023 the Committee also reviewed the implementation of the Fund's fixed income allocation in light of Government guidance on asset pooling and available investment solutions through the ACCESS pool.
+The Committee agreed to move to an ACCESS fixed income solution where the underlying manager is Royal London Asset Management and transitioned assets to this fund in Q4 of 2023.

-Asset classes
+5.1 Asset classes